sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/03-Terraform-Settings-Providers-Resources/21-creating-EC2-instance-Resource-in-terraform/README.md

 ![](2022-03-11-07-26-52.png)

 **Terraform Resource**
-- **Create Resource:**  Creat Resource that exist in the Configuration but are not associated with a real time infrastructure
+- **Create Resource:**  Creat Resource that exist in the Configuration but are not associated with a real time infrastructure object in the state

 ## Step-04: In c2-ec2instance.tf -  Create Resource Block